antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 In this section we implement the first, most obvious, and conceptually simplest combination of grammar-based- with LLM-based translations:

 - All translators -- grammar-based and LLM-based are run in parallel
-- An LLM judges selects the one that best adhering to the given specification
+- An LLM judge selects the one that adheres best to the given specification

 The implementation of this strategy with an LLM graph (say, by using ["LLM::Graph"](https://raku.land/zef:antononcube/LLM::Graph)) is straightforward.

 Here is such a LLM graph that:
-- Tries all three translation methods above
+- Runs all three translation methods above
-- If the DSL grammar-based method does not work then the LLM-based ones are tried
-- The LLM methods are tried in parallel
 - There is a judge that picks which on of the LLM methods produced better result
 - Judge's output is used to make a Markdown report